-The Statement of Claim Maddens have filed on behalf of lead plaintiffs Fred Kuhn and Liz Stewart of Mount Fairy alleges that Infigen was aware of the risk that a bird strike to its high voltage electrical infrastructure could cause a fire.
+The Statement of Claim Maddens Lawyers have filed on behalf of lead plaintiffs Fred Kuhn and Liz Stewart of Mount Fairy alleges that Infigen was aware of the risk that a bird strike to its high voltage electrical infrastructure could cause a fire.
 It was aware of numerous previous similar incidents but failed to take appropriate steps to address the risk until after the fire.

-Maddens Lawyers explain the fire could have been avoided by a simple and inexpensive design modification to the configuration of the lines and by institution of the fire mitigation steps that have now been completed post fire.
+Maddens Lawyers explain that the fire could have been avoided by a simple and inexpensive design modification to the configuration of the lines and by institution of the fire mitigation steps that have now been completed post fire.

-The Currandooley Fire has been referred the NSW Coroner who has the power to investigate the cause and origin of fires and to conduct general, broad-ranging inquiries into the circumstances surrounding fires.
+The Currandooley Fire has been referred to the NSW Coroner who has the power to investigate the cause and origin of fires and to conduct general, broad-ranging inquiries into the circumstances surrounding fires.
 Maddens Lawyers will seek leave to appear before the Coroner to represent the fire victims in the event that a full coronial inquiry is conducted.